mark-hahn/ftn/README.md

 ## Installation:

-Feeton is a CouchDB app.
-To install Feeton just copy the feeton.db file into your CouchDB's DB folder and access it with http://your-domain.com:5984/feeton/app/index.html.
+FTN is a CouchDB app.
+To install FTN just copy the ftn.db file into your CouchDB's DB folder and access it with http://your-domain.com:5984/ftn/app/index.html.

-## Feeton Technology
+## FTN Technology

-Feeton is a CouchDB/BackBone app written in CoffeeScript and built with Kanso.
+FTN is a CouchDB/BackBone app written in CoffeeScript and built with Kanso.

-## Feeton Test Site

-A development environment and public test site will be available soon thanks to site hosting contributed by [WebFaction](http://www.webfaction.com).

 ## License

 Standard MIT license.
-See the `FEETON-LICENSE` file.
+See the `LICENSE` file.